Navigate through the Mendix Cloud GenAI Portal

 Settings

 The Settings tab contains the details of a GenAI resource.
-Here is more information:
+It shows the following:

-- Additionally when you are looking at the knowledge base resource settings, you will see details of the associated embeddings resource and vice versa.
-To learn more about embeddings, see Embedding vector.
+When you are looking at the knowledge base resource settings, you will also see details of the associated embeddings resource and vice versa.
+To learn more about embeddings, see the Embedding vector section of RAG in a Mendix App.

 Team